janhsimon/makma/README.md

 ## What is Makma?

 Makma is a Vulkan benchmark.
-It features a four-pass deferred renderer, cascaded shadow mapping, metal/roughness material setup, volumetric lighting, bloom, directional, point and spotlights, in-depth performance graphs (per pass) and a large options menu to customize the benchmark.
+It features a four-pass deferred renderer, cascaded shadow mapping, metal/roughness material setup, volumetric lighting, bloom, directional, point and spotlights, in-depth performance graphs (per pass) and a large options menu to customize the benchmark on the fly.

 ![Screenshot](Screenshot.png)

 ## How do I run Makma?

-Grab the latest release from [here](https://github.com/janhsimon/makma/releases).
+Grab the latest build from the [releases page](https://github.com/janhsimon/makma/releases).

 Here are the system requirements: